muschellij2/RIP_SlideDeck_2013/RIP_2015_Dec/Job_Talk_2016Jan07.md

 2. Create a 3-dimensional (3D) density map of hemorrhages in MISTIE population
 3. Quantify of hemorrhage engagement of regions in the brain
 4. Determine if differences in location relate to stroke severity
-5. Generate a stroke region of engagement using within-sample validation.
+5. Generate a stroke region of engagement using within-sample validation
 </div>

 ## Registered Images and Masks/Regions of Interest